-A. Tenant shall use the Premises solely for operating a publicly chartered school or academy for grades kindergarten through 8th grade, and for ancillary or directly related uses.

-B. Any other use of the Premises must be approved by Landlord, and permitted under the Prime and Master Lease, in advance in writing.
+- A. Tenant shall use the Premises solely for operating a publicly chartered school or academy for grades kindergarten through 8th grade, and for ancillary or directly related uses.
+No provision of this Lease shall interfere with the Tenant's governing board's exercise of its statutory, contractual and fiduciary responsibilities governing the operation of the Academy. - B. Any other use of the Premises must be approved by Landlord in advance in writing.